-FM/HD1 You can set this alarm to let you know when your FM and HD1 programs are out of time sync.
-In the example shown on the next page, Alignment (smp): tells us that currently the HD1 program lags the FM audio by just 2 samples.
+You can set this alarm to let you know when your FM and HD1 programs are out of time sync.
+In the example shown, Alignment (smp): tells us that currently the HD1 program lags the FM audio by just 2 samples.

 At the current (default) setting, an alarm is triggered if this figure reaches ± 50 samples and remains beyond that figure for 30 seconds.
-For the alarm to reset, the HD1 program would have to wander back to within 5 samples of zero error
+For the alarm to reset, the HD1 program needs to wander back to within 5 samples of, and hold below, an error of 5 samples for a full 30 seconds

 Alarm: Off On

 Alignment (smp): -2

 Threshold On (smp): 50

 Threshold Off (smp): 5

-Time On (Sec): [30] C
+Time On (Sec): 30

 Time Off (Sec): 30